**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 Ah, Moore’s Law.
 The legendary decree that chip performance would double every two years.
 It’s the kind of ambitious aim that might get an eye-roll from a New York commuter stuck on the L train.

 Yet, with new developments in chip design and metal usage, there’s hope.
-Metals are stepping up to meet the challenge, helping to create more powerful, productivity-chiefly improved chips without entirely short-circuiting Mother Earth.
+Metals are stepping up to meet the challenge, helping to create more powerful, efficient chips without entirely short-circuiting Mother Earth.

 What’s Next for Metals in Chips?